Freedom of the Press 2017 Methodology

 - NOTE: When scoring this question, please take into account the level of penetration of different types of media, e.g., print, broadcast, internet, foreign.

 6. Are both local and foreign journalists able to cover the news freely and safely in terms of physical access and on-the-ground reporting?
-(0–6 points)
+(0–6 points) [*Note: this question applies to conditions experienced by journalists, bloggers, or media outlets during the course of their work.
+See also note in B7.]

 - To what extent are journalists harassed or attacked while attempting to gather news or cover events in person?